RiturajSaha/Health-Discernment-System/README.md

 ### Users and Characteristics
 The Health Discernment System has one active actor(patients along with healthcare professionals) and one cooperating system at the back end.
-The patients and health-care professionals like doctors and interns can access the system through a desktop for predicting diseases.
+The patients and health-care professionals like doctors and interns can access the system through a desktop for detecting diseases.

 ### Assumptions and Dependencies